-Zone: Overwintering leeks are hardy to Zone 7.
+Zone: Winter harvest leeks are hardy to Zone 7.

-Start summer/fall harvest leeks in February/March in flats indoors.
-Start winter harveset leeks from March to mid-June in a humus-rich nursery bed outside, and then transplant.
+Start summer/fall harvest leeks 6-8 weeks before the last frost date, in flats indoors.
+Start winter harvest leeks indoors from March to mid-June.
+In mild winter areas, start them in a humus-rich nursery bed outside, and then transplant.
 Optimal soil temperature: 10-25°C (50-75°F).
 Seeds should sprout in 10-16 days.

 Ideal pH: 5.-6.5.
-Leeks like fertile soil with lots of compost and ½ cup complete organic fertilizer worked in beneath each 2m (6′) of row. use a dibber to make holes 15cm (6″) deep.
-Set transplants at the bottom of the hole and cover with soil up to the first leaf.
-Leave the rest of th ehole unfilled – rain will fill it in as the leek grows.
+Leeks have short roots, so the benefit from fertile soil with lots of compost and ½ cup balanced organic fertilizer worked in beneath each 2m (6′) of row.
+Traditional garden wisdom recommends using a dibber to make holes 15cm (6″) deep.
+Transplants are then set at the bottom of the hole and the hole is left unfilled – rain will fill it in as the leek grows.
 To blanch further up the stem, hill soil up around the stem as the leek grows, or mulch with straw.
-Dates of maturity are from transplant date.

 In optimal conditions at least 65% of seeds will germinate.
 Usual seed life: 1 year.
 Per 100′ row: 240 seeds, per acre: 70M seeds.